Velaikkaran (2017 film): Home media

 The film is dubbed in Hindi as Ghayal Khiladi and released on YouTube on 6 January 2019 by Goldmines Telefilms.

 Reception

 Box office

 The film collected ₹50 crore in Tamil Nadu and close to ₹18 crore in overseas.
 The film collected over ₹86 crore at the worldwide box office and was declared a box office success.

 Critical response

-Baradwaj Rangan of Film Companion wrote "The addressing of class in Tamil films is nothing new – and we know slum-resident Arivu (Sivakarthikeyan) is going to run a scratch across these rich men’s lives – but the dignity in this film is.
+Baradwaj Rangan wrote for Film Companion, "The addressing of class in Tamil films is nothing new – and we know slum-resident Arivu (Sivakarthikeyan) is going to run a scratch across these rich men’s lives – but the dignity in this film is.
 It wants to be a crowd-pleaser, but with class."